-The Master of Arts in School Counseling will prepare students for work and Nebraska licensure as PK-12 school counselors.
-This is a two-track program.
+The Master of Arts in School Counseling will prepare students for work as Pk-12 School This is a two-track program.
 Track 1 includes 50 credit hours serving already certified teachers, and Track 2 includes an additional 12 credit hours for those without a teaching credential.
-Our program aligns with the